The Wooden Camel

 Illustrator: Manuela Adreani

 Manuela Adreani is a children's book illustrator and animator living in Turin, Italy.
-Her accolades include winning the illustration contest for the 130th anniversary of the creation of Pinocchio.
+She illustrated The Wooden Camel, A Bank Street Best Books of the Year title.